hazelfazel/pdf-sanitizer/README.md

 I use this script to sanitize (aka flatten) given PDF files into images, then I convert the images back to PDF.
 Then I do an OCR on the imaged PDF.
 I call the final PDF sanitized.
 The script runs on a secured, read-only live linux box running in memory only.
 So even if a PDF exploits something, an attacker will end in my limited read-only live-linux box.
 This means that the risk is very low.

 Next to PDFs I am also able to convert DOCX, XLSX, PPTX into PDFs and then process them the same way.
 As this part uses licensed tools under NDA I cannot share all details here.
-If you are interested in more information, feel freen and contact me.
+If you are interested in more information, feel free and contact me.

 ## What is it good for?